kech-app/ashx/README.md

 ## Early Products and Libraries:
 - ashx.ebnf : a BNF for AshX
+- .ex.ashx file format
-- .ashx file format
+- .curly.ashx file format
+- `ashx_to_curly` and `ashx_to_ex` prototypes
-- ashx-parser : Parser, Syntax Checker.
+- ashx-parser : Parser, Syntax Checker, Converter.
 Available as:
 	- CLI command (npm, brew, mix)
 	- JS Library (for in browser apps and front-end first devs)
 	- Elixir Library (to please Elixir minmaxers)